intern4life/medipoke-v1/README.md

 ## Analysis
 ### Scenario
 MediPoke is an app that serves as a connecting link between patients and doctors.
 It enables doctors to monitor which patients have been reminded to take their medication.
 Essentially, MediPoke is a monitoring application designed for doctors and administrators (Health care providers).
-It helps improving communication and collaboration between health care providers and patients and potentially streamlining the entire healthcare workflow.
-This centralized platform can help identify trends, optimize the medication management processes and improve resource allocation.
+This centralized platform can help accelerate patient recovery time, identify trends, optimize the medication management processes and improve resource allocation.

 ### User Stories
-1. As a user (Patient), I want to view all medications so that I can see what is available in the database.
+1. As a public user (unauthenticated), I want to view all medications, so that I can see what is available in the Medipoke database.
-2. As an admin (Health care provider), I want to create/update/delete new/existing users (Patient).
+2. As an admin (medical practitioner), I want to view/create/update/delete users (patients) via http request methods.
-3. As an admin (Health care provider), I want to view/create/delete all medications in the database so that available options can be managed.
+3. As an admin (medical practitioner), I want to view/create/delete all medications in the database so that available options can be managed.
-4. As an admin (Health care provider), I want to set a reminder to a selected user for a medication in the database.
+4. As an admin (medical practitioner), I want to view/create/delete a medication reminder for a selected user.

 ### Use Case
 ![image](https://github.com/intern4life/medipoke-v1/assets/161694544/6ee6c063-c28b-44ec-a57b-855a8dcf2d2d)